ISCHEMIC STROKE / PREVENTION

 Patent foramen ovale (PFO)

-- in 1/3 of people, the leaves do not fuse, and a different-sized opening called the patent foramen ovale (PFO) or foramen ovale apertum (FOA) persist
+- in 1/3 of people, the leaves do not fuse, and a different-sized opening called a patent foramen ovale (PFO) or foramen ovale apertum (FOA) persist

 - PFO causes a right-to-left shunt – blood can flow from the right atrium directly into the left atrium, bypassing the pulmonary circulation

-- various particles in the blood can bypass pulmonary circulation together with the blood and enter systemic circulation (paradoxical embolism)
+- various particles in the blood can bypass the pulmonary circulation together with the blood and enter the systemic circulation (paradoxical embolism)

-- small clots released from the veins of the lower limbs and pelvis
+- small blood clots released from the veins of the lower limbs and pelvis

-- gas bubbles (formed during fast decompression in scuba divers or administered via IV injections)
+- gas bubbles (formed during rapid decompression in scuba divers or administered by IV injections)

 - certain hormones (serotonin in migraine with aura?)